-A fire can start very easily and can spread with speed, therefore you need to have an escape route planned.
+A fire can start very easily and can spread with speed.
+We recommend that you follow the basic fire safety steps below:

-Visit the fireservice.co.uk safety page for futher information on fire safety in the home, alternatively visit the official Facebook page of the Government's Fire Kills Campaign.
+If you need further information and advice please visit www.fireservice.co.uk/safety for further information on fire safety in the home.
+Alternatively visit the official Facebook page of the Government's Fire Kills Campaign.

 Home fire safety check

-- what to do if you are trapped by a fire
+- What to do if a fire starts and the best escape plan

 Who will carry out your home fire safety check?